+Security (SG) Assessment Activities.

+The report number for each plant is based on the year of the current IPC (i.e., the Annual SG Assessment letter for CY2013 would be 05000###/2013401).

+Two annual assessment report numbers are created for each plant each year:

+YYYY401 is used for end of cycle SG assessment report.
+However, all non-plant non-assessment inspection activities not associated with stand alone SG reports, except mid-cycle activities between March to August, are also charged to this report number.

+YYYY402 is used for mid-cycle SG assessment.
+However, all non-plant non-assessment inspection activities not associated with stand alone SG reports between March and August are also charged to this report number.

+All SG assessment activities are charged to the “SSM” activity code.

-) Activities. annual inspection activities charged to this report number inspection inspection results will be input into the report and any inspection findings will be numbered .
-Inspectors should charge their time preparing, inspecting, and documenting procedures to the appropriate codes under the inspection report.
+For inspection activities, inspection results will be input into the inspection report and any inspection findings will be numbered per Section 05.03 step b.
+Inspectors should charge their time preparing, inspecting, and documenting SG procedures to the appropriate codes under the SG inspection report.

+Emergency Preparedness (EP) Assessment Activities.

+The report number for each plant is based on the year of the current IPC (i.e., the Annual inspection letter for CY2013 would be 05000###/2013501).

-) Activities. report number for each plant at the beginning of the IPC activities stand-alone shall be charged to this report number activity inspection results will be input into the integrated report for that quarter and any inspection findings will be numbered using the integrated report number Inspectors should charge their time preparing, inspecting, and documenting procedures to the appropriate codes under the inspection reportA letter will be issued to the licensee at the end of the calendar year, consistent with the ROP inspection cycle, to close out the report number.
+An inspection report number is created for each plant at the beginning of the IPC (YYYY501 per section 05.03).
+All assessment activities and non-stand-alone EP reports shall be charged to this report number.

+All EP assessment activities are charged to the “ESM” activity code.

+For inspection activities, inspection results will be input into the integrated report for that quarter and any inspection findings will be numbered using the integrated report number per Section 05.03 step b.
+Inspectors should charge their time preparing, inspecting, and documenting EP procedures to the appropriate codes under the annual EP inspection report number (501).

+A letter will be issued to the licensee at the end of the calendar year, consistent with the ROP inspection cycle, to close out the annual inspection report number.